Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Magnetic field models

 \subsection{Blazar jet region}

 We consider the photon-ALP oscillation at the source in the presence of blazar jet magnetic field (BJMF).
-The magnetic field in the jet region of BL Lac objects can be modelled with a poloidal (along the jet axis, $B \propto r^{-2}$) and a toroidal (transverse to the jet axis, $B \propto r^{-1}$) components.
-At distances large enough from the central black hole, the toroidal component dominates over the poloidal and thus the latter can be neglected.
+The magnetic field in the jet region can be modeled with poloidal (along the jet axis, $B \propto r^{-2}$) and toroidal (transverse to the jet axis, $B \propto r^{-1}$) components.
+At distances large enough from the central black hole, the toroidal component dominates over the poloidal component and thus the latter can be neglected.
 We adopt the toroidal magnetic field strength $B^{jet}(r)$ given by \cite{begelman1984theory,ghisellini2009canonical}:

-where $B^{jet}_{0}$ is the magnetic field strength at the core and $r_{VHE}$ is the distance between VHE $\gamma$-ray emitting region and the central black hole.
+where $B^{jet}_{0}$ is the magnetic field strength at the core and $r_{VHE}$ is the distance between the VHE $\gamma$-ray-emitting region and the central black hole.
 We assume $r_{VHE} \sim R_{VHE}/\theta_{j}$, where $R_{VHE}$ is the blob radius of the VHE emitting region and $\theta_{j}$ is the angle between the jet axis and the line of sight.

-Assuming equipartition between the magnetic field and particle energies, the electron density profile $n_{el}(r)$ can be modelled as a power law given by \cite{o2009magnetic}:
+Assuming equipartition between the magnetic field and particle energies, the electron density profile $n_{el}(r)$ can be modeled as a power law given by \cite{o2009magnetic}:

 where $n_{0}$ is the electron density at $r_{VHE}$.
-In Ref. \cite{davies2022relevance}, a more realistic model is provided which takes into account the fact that electron distribution is non-thermal in a relativistic AGN Jet.
+In Ref. \cite{davies2022relevance}, a more realistic model was provided that takes into account the fact that the electron distribution is nonthermal in a relativistic active galactic nuclei Jet.